syncfusion-content/maui-docs/MAUI/Rotator/Navigation-Customization.md

 ## Navigation Button Customization

-In Navigation Button Customization we can customise the  navigation button's icon color and navigation button's Background color.
+In Navigation Button Customization we can customise the  navigation button's icon and Background color.

 {% tabs %}
 {% highlight xaml %}